DewofyourYouth/dew-blog/content/post/elul-logs-ii/index.md

 Today I woke up and woke up Eliyahu to practice his leining before shul.
 I went to the 6:40 minyan at KSY.
 It's a much farther walk than Zichron Moshe, but the pace is somewhat better.

 I'm going to WFH today, and I think also on Thursday.
 Better to be in a _shul_ for _krias hatorah_.

+I caught up with Daf HaYomi today! 😌

 Here is a [link to the spreadsheet](https://docs.google.com/spreadsheets/d/1-_lmKdJ7ZpfgfUV1Gm1zYOW8gRP5b75D2Qj52uR6KuA/edit?usp=sharing).